 In 1995, Ivy returned to Mexico to attend the Technological Institute of Monterrey (ITESM), where she earned a B.A. in International Relations with concentrations in Literature, Writing and Foreign Languages.
 During her senior year, she worked as attaché and interpreter for Nobel laureate Bishop Desmond Tutu during the State of the World Forum for Emerging Leaders.
 Moved by Bishop Tutu’s humanitarian leadership, she began exploring avenues for bringing about life-affirming transformation.

 In 2000, Ivy moved to New York City to work with the principal U.S. division of PEN International—the world’s oldest human rights and international literary organization.
-At PEN America she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers and journalists around the world.
+At PEN America she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers around the world.
 Although passionate about furthering freedom of expression through this work, she was discouraged by the brevity of its impact: no sooner a victory claimed, another mind silenced.

 From 2002 to 2017, Ivy worked with ESP as a writer and editor.
-In addition to managing the company’s communications and collateral writing projects, she devoted time to developing other writers and editors.
-She also worked with Mr. Raniere to develop applications of Rational Inquiry®, ESP's proprietary methodology, for use in critical information processing and analysis, and world media.
+In addition to managing the company’s communications, curriculum and collateral writing projects, she devoted time to developing other writers and editors.
+She also worked to develop applications of Rational Inquiry®, ESP's proprietary methodology, for use in critical information processing and analysis, and news media.